Giant virus: History

-The first giant viruses to be described were chloroviruses of the family Phycodnaviridae.
-These were discovered in 1981 by Russel H. Meints, James L. Van Etten, Daniel Kuczmarski, Kit Lee, and Barbara Ang.
-The first chlorovirus was initially called HVCV (Hydra viridis Chlorella virus) since it was first found to infect Chlorella-like algae.
+The term 'giant virus' was coined in the late 1990s to describe Chloroviruses of the family Phycodnaviridae, which were found to have unusually large genomes.
+The first of these, Paramecium bursaria chlorella virus 1, was discovered in 1981 by Russel H. Meints, James L. Van Etten, Daniel Kuczmarski, Kit Lee, and Barbara Ang, and was initially called HVCV (Hydra viridis Chlorella virus) since it was first found to infect Chlorella-like algae living inside Hydra viridissima.